aviv1620/Managing_Store/README.md

 This will start the React development server and the application will be accessible at `http://localhost:3000` in your web browser.

-Note: Make sure you have Node.js and npm installed on your machine before running the above commands.
+Note: Make sure you have Node.js Git and npm installed on your machine before running the above commands.

 Note: Since the data is stored locally on the client side, it may not persist across different devices or browsers.
 Any changes made to the data will only be reflected on the current device/browser.